 In the spirit of promoting wellness, full-time employees will be eligible for one day (8 hours) of paid time off that can be earned per fiscal year (from May 1 - April 30).
 In order to earn a Wellness Day an employee must satisfy the requirements outlined in the Wellness Day application.
 An employee earning a day may use it at any time during the next fiscal year, following approval of the application and with prior approval of their Department Manager.
 A Wellness Day cannot be rolled over into future years and must be taken in a full day increment.
-A Wellness Day is not paid out upon separation of employment.
+In order to earn a Wellness Day an employee must satisfy the requirements outlined in the Wellness Day and employee must satisfy the requirements outlined in the Wellness Day application.